LittleCreature03/Cloud-Computing/README.md

 # Cloud-Computing
-contains task scheduling algorithm in cloud a Demo of fault occurence and how to handle it
+contains task scheduling algorithm in cloud, and

+a Demo of fault occurence and how to handle it